Costa Rica Has Run on 100% Renewable Electricity for 299 Days

-No other country this size has has done this.
+No other country this size has done this.

 For example, Portugal was recently praised in the news for running on 100% renewables for 4 days.
-Which is amazing, but also a testament for Costa Rica's amazing progress.
+Which is amazing, but also a testament to Costa Rica's amazing progress.

 Costa Rica invested early in the power of renewable energy resources and made it a priority to become environmentally sustainable.

 Because of that, the country has an abundance of geothermal renewable sources that account for much of the necessary energy to make the country successfully function.